acorn-io/kafka/README.md

 ## Disclaimer

 Disclaimer: You agree all software products on this site, including Acorns or their contents, may contain projects and materials subject to intellectual property restrictions and/or Open-Source license (“Restricted Items”).
 Restricted Items found anywhere within this Acorn or on Acorn.io are provided “as-is” without warranty of any kind and are subject to their own Open-Source licenses and your compliance with such licenses are solely and exclusively your responsibility.
-[MongoDB](https://mongodb.com) is licensed under Server Side Public License (SSPL) v1 which can be found [here](https://github.com/mongodb/mongo/blob/master/LICENSE-Community.txt) and Acorn.io does not endorse and is not affiliated with MongoDB.
+[Kafka](https://kafka.apache.org) is licensed under the Apache2 license which can be found [here](https://www.apache.org/licenses/LICENSE-2.0) and Acorn.io does not endorse and is not affiliated with Apache Foundation.
 By using Acorn.io you agree to our general disclaimer here: <https://www.acorn.io/terms-of-use>.